fetchai/carpark_agent/README.md

 * Use the right arrow to select <Finish>, press Enter
 * You will be prompted to restart - do so

-Now when the Pi restarts, the VNC Viewer should show a nice large resolution.
+Now when the RPi restarts, the VNC Viewer should show a nice large resolution.
 If this is what happens, you can shut it down, reconnect your monitor and restart it

+### Get your desktop IP Address
+Later on we will need to use the IP address of your desktop PC so you need to write this down.
+There are instructions [here](https://www.tp-link.com/us/support/faq/838/) on how to find your IP address on different platforms.

+When you have your Desktop machine's IP address, write it down.

 ## 3a.
 Installing the carpark_agent on Rasperry Pi Version 4
 I would now work directly on the Raspbery Pi as the VNC connection can be quite laggy sometimes.